8x8c/8x8c/README.md

  Objectively, for today,  Rust is god.

  Rust apps in this repo are as simple as possible.
 2 files, cargo.toml and main.rs !!
 Incredibly easy to feed to Ai in order to audit, incredibly easy to modify.
 The crates.io deps change version numbers, Rust itself gets updates with time.
-So a SIMPLE 1 main.rs file is easier to update and upgrade in the future.
+So a ONE SIMPLE main.rs file is easier to update and upgrade in the future.